Gray hawk: Reproduction

 The mating system of the gray hawk is monogamous.
 During December through May, the breeding season, these birds perform courtship displays (4).
 The males court the females by rising and falling flight, calls, and nest building.
 The male and female together will build their stick nest in tall trees, but the male only lays down the foundation while the female will shape the nest (9).
 The nest is about 60 centimeters across and the female will on average lay 2 to 3 pale-blue eggs per clutch.
 The female takes care of her eggs incubating them for 33 days; meanwhile the male will capture prey and bring it back to the female.
 A few breeding pairs nest along the Rio Grande in riparian woods (1).
 In research conducted from 1995–97 in south-west Arizona, it was found that gray hawks produced an average of 1.32 young per nest between all three years when the study was being conducted (8).
 The chicks will begin fledging in 6 weeks and both males and females won't hit sexual maturity until they are least 2 years of age.

+Like other mid-sized hawks, gray hawks may be vulnerable to larger birds of prey.
+Raptor nestlings in the tropics may on rare occasions succumb to predation from arboreal hunters such as monkeys, coatis, snakes, and other birds, so it is possible that gray hawk nestlings may as well.